Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Houston Stats and Trends

-- Houston has seven wins against the spread in 12 games this year.

-- Houston's games this season have hit the over on seven of 12 set point totals (58.3%).
+- Houston has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

-- In games that Houston churns out more than 302.3 yards, the team is 7-3 against the spread and 10-0 overall.
+- Houston is 7-3 against the spread and 10-0 overall when the team churns out over 302.3 yards.

 - The Cougars have turned the ball over 11 times, 20 fewer times than the Bearcats have forced turnovers (31).